Buddhism

 exist.
 They are modifications of the unenlightened mind, caught by the illusions of the

-"samsâra" and can not be conceived as existing independently.
-This is
+"samsâra" and can not be found as existing independently (cf.

 their "emptiness" for, on the one hand, due to the experience of impermanence